acidonper/tekton-openshift-examples/nodejs-cd-example/README.md

 # NodeJS Example App Continuous Deployment

+This repository has been created with the mission of giving a general Tekton objects and pipelines implementation overview.
+It is important to bear in mind that an objective of introduction in Tekton components is pursued.
+Please, review [Tekton basics](../README.md) if you have not took at look at it so thus far.

+As an example, the following laboratory implements a continuous deployment workflow in an Openshift Application based on Tekton technology.

 ## NodeJS App Example Deployment

-Firstly, an application running is required in order implement its continuous deployment and a couple of projects in Openshift.
-For this reason, it is required to complete the following steps:
+Firstly, an application running is required in order implement its continuous deployment.
+A part of the application, it will be required some OpenShift resources in order to integrate all Tekton Objects.

+The following list includes a set of steps to set up a sample NodeJS application.
+Please, follow this procedure for taking the first steps :

 -   Create Openshift projects

 ```
-$ oc login -u user -p password https://console-openshift-console.example.com
+$ oc login -u user -p password https://console-openshift-console.apps.example.com
 $ oc new-project nodejs-app-example
 $ oc new-project nodejs-app-example-cicd
 ```